-The School's assets consist of cash and cash equivalents, prepaid expenses and deposits, and the investment in capital assets net of accumulated depreciation.
-Liabilities are comprised of accounts payable, capital leases payable, salaries and benefits payable, and a short-term loan payable.
+The School's assets consist of cash and cash equivalents, prepaid items and deposits, due from other agencies and the investment in capital assets net of accumulated depreciation/amortization.
+Liabilities are comprised of accounts payable, salaries and benefits payable, a long-term lease payable, and a net pension liability.